jumanjihouse/wormhole/README.md

         CCE-14716-5 Users should not be allowed to set env options obscurity
         should hide patch level

+    user convenience
+      man -k returns results
+      locate returns the path for issue.net

+    eiffelstudio
+      has command-line eiffel compiler in path
+      has estudio in path

+    prohibited packages
+      should not have at installed
+      should not have sudo installed

+    prohibited commands
+      should not have the at command
+      should not have the crond command
+      should not have the crontab command

     users with interactive shells
       should only include "root" and "user"